seespace/inair-documentation/1-getting-started/1-build-your-first-app/4-binding-data.md

 Binding Data
 ============

-InAiR SDK uses Variable-binding as a method to connect between properties and layouts.
+InAiR SDK uses variable-binding as a method to connect between properties and layouts.
 In short, it means that layout can change the appearance automatically when binded properties were changed.
 Refer to [InAir MVVM & Binding articles](#article) if you want to learn more.

 This lesson will teach you the basic of creating a binding within InAiR SDK.